 Whilst countries such as Germany and France do receive quite decent numbers of Chinese tourists there is much of Europe that does not seem to attract as many.
 Given the relatively small size of Europe many Chinese tourists who are able to take a number of weeks off as vacation at one time can quite easily tour through many countries in a short period of time.
 Lots of countries can be very cheap to Chinese tourists also due to the strength of the RMB in comparison and so places such as Monaco are still perfectly reasonable to experience meaning that your money can go much further than you would expect in other locations.

 Whilst Australia experiences a lot of Chinese tourists, the second highest after New Zealanders, the Kiwis themselves seem to attract far fewer Chinese tourists.
 The draw to places such as New Zealand and Australia is understandable due to them being the closest places to China with very Western influences.
 Both countries also have fascinating historical cultures in the Aborigines and Maoris.
-Places such as Hastings in the North Island can provide Chinese tourists with beautiful places to stay such as St Andrews Escape, which will give visitors a great balance between picturesque countryside whilst remaining with close proximity of amenities.
+Places such as Hastings in the North Island can provide Chinese tourists with beautiful places to stay, which will give visitors a great balance between picturesque countryside whilst remaining with close proximity of amenities.
 New Zealand is famed for its natural beauty and tourists from countries such as the UK have often voted it the best holiday destination in the world.
 Therefore, it really should be a place which Chinese tourists begin to visit more and more as tourist patterns slowly change and awareness spreads.